 Visuals are getting more and more important for blog success today.
 There are many tools bloggers can use to achieve their expected visual outcome for their brands—I’ve talked about Canva, Photoshop, Illustrator, InDesign, PicMonkey and several other tools before.
 But today I want to share why InDesign has transformed my blogging process—and the many things you can do with this tool.
+Plus, I will be sharing 10 InDesign templates for bloggers to use to make their blog graphics look stunning!

 As a graphic designer, I’ve been using InDesign for almost 8 years, starting with high school yearbook class.
 Over time, I learned how to use InDesign’s best features to enhance my blog and creative projects.